join the 30 BAYS IN 30 DAYS CHALLENGE

 WHY?

-- Visit new places you’ve never been to before or haven’t visited for years.
+• Take the opportunity to visit and learn about various parts of our beautiful coastline - maybe try somewhere you’ve never been to before or haven’t visited for years.

-- Ditch the car and walk or cycle where you can
+• Ditch the car and walk or cycle where you can for added exercise benefits.

-- Sea swimming has proven benefits for mental health and wellbeing.
+• Sea swimming and connecting with nature has proven benefits for mental health and wellbeing.

 WHEN?

-- The challenge runs between 1st July and 31st July.
+• The challenge officially runs between the 1st July and 31st August, but you can start collecting sponsorship as soon as you sign up.
 It would really help the organisation of the event if you could register as soon as possible.

 Contact information